PhoenixofForce/Level_Editor/README.md

 <img src="https://raw.githubusercontent.com/PhoenixofForce/Level_Editor/master/readmeRes/autotile_visual.png" width="100">

 ### Saving Maps
-Maps are saved as `umap`-Files(unsaved Map files), on which i won't go into detail here.
-But when opening an old file, make sure that all the used `png` and `text` files are still in the same position, otherwise the map wont load.
+Maps are saved as `umap`-Files(unsaved Map files), on which I won't go into detail here.
+But when opening an old file, make sure that all the used `png` and `text` files are still in the same position, otherwise the map won't load.

 ### Exporting Maps
 When exporting a map it automatically gets trimmed to fit the scene.

 Because of this and other changes we use `map`-files instead of the  just mentioned `umap`-files.
 Here the first line `Number;(tags)` represent the tile size followed by a number of tags.
-For each used texture follows a line `#i - texture_name` which is used to replace an texture with an index `i`(starting with 1 since 0 means no texture).
+For each used texture follows a line `#i - texture_name` which is used to replace a texture with an index `i`(starting with 1 since 0 means no texture).
 After that the layers get exported, first the TileLayer, after that FreeLayer and then AreaLayers.
 TileLayers use